forester404/hpml/readme.txt

-Page19 is an alternative representation of html, its style inspired by Python indentation sensitive and clean syntax. you can view the .pig files in /testing/test_input to see exactly how it looks like. you can also uncomment and run /testing/tester.demoConsoleBackAndForthHTML() for an instance of the translated syntax of a test file to be print to console. the functionality is translating in both directions html->page19 and the other way around. in general the project is only a demo and not an actual product. it has no pretence to fully support the HTML specification, but enough of the basic stuff to be a useful demo, i hope.
+Page19 is an alternative representation of html, its style inspired by Python indentation sensitive and clean syntax. you can view the .pig files in /testing/test_input to see exactly how it looks like. you can also uncomment and run /testing/tester.demoConsoleBackAndForthHTML() for an instance of the translated syntax of a test file to be printed to console. the functionality is translating in both directions html->page19 and the other way around. in general the project is only a demo and not an actual product. it has no pretence to fully support the HTML specification, but enough of the basic stuff to be a useful demo, i hope.